aaronparker/evergreen/README.md

 There are several community and commercial products that manage application deployment and updates already.
 This module isn't intended to compete against those.
 In fact, they can be complementary - for example, find the latest version of a particular software package for creating a Chocolatey submission.

-Evergreen's focus is on simple integration for PowerShell scripts to provide product version numbers and download URLs. **Data will only be pulled from official sources and never a third party**.
+Evergreen's focus is on simple integration for PowerShell scripts to provide product version numbers and download URLs. **Data will only be pulled from official sources (vendor web site, GitHub, SourceForge etc.) and never a third party**.

 ## How